jebelz/GEO/README.md

      Earth-bound coordinates and abstract vectors can be done without regard to their coordinate system.
-Moreover, the operations do not depend on any array-like properties of your objects: operations on single vectors or coordinates and the same as operations on multi- dimensional arrays of coordinates: _The_ _code_ _you_ _write_ _is_ _the_ _same_ _for_ _either_ _case_ .
+Moreover, the operations do not depend on any array-like properties of your objects: operations on single vectors or coordinates are the same as operations on multi- dimensional arrays of coordinates: _The_ _code_ _you_ _write_ _is_ _the_ _same_ _for_ _either_ _case_ .